Edwin Jagger DE89 Review – A Mild and Easy Razor

 - Closed comb – The bottom section of the razor head is a straight safety bar with a row of grooves to guide the hair, and this type of razor is safer and easier to use than open comb razors.
 It may not be best for those with dense and thick growth, though.

-- Blade replacement – This razor comprises three parts; the handle, upper head, and lower head.
+- Blade replacement – This razor comprises three parts: the handle, upper head, and lower safety bar.
 The handle is unscrewed from the bottom while holding the razor head, and when it comes apart, you have three pieces.
 These types are harder to replace the blades than others; however, they are the best when cleaning them up.

 This is the classic/standard DE89 with a chrome-finished handle.